Rohan17rp/Chess-game-using-C/README.md

 ISSUES:
 1. Check Detection and actions taken after it has not been done
 2. Game ends when you kill the enemy king
+3. En-passen, Castling and Pawn promotion not handled

 SAVE & LOAD GAME:
 Save a game to file and retrive game from a file implemented